Zippy-boy/wire-pod/Installation.md

 # Installing wire-pod

+- wire-pod support most Linux distributions and Windows 10/11.
+Follow one of the following guides, then continue to "Authenticate the bot with wire-pod".

-## Linux
+## Guide 1: Linux

 1. On the device you would like to install wire-pod on, open a Terminal application

 2. Install git via your package manager.
-On Debian/Ubuntu/Raspberry Pi OS, the command would be `sudo apt -y install git`.
+On Debian/Ubuntu/Raspberry Pi OS, the command would be `sudo apt install -y git`.

 3. Clone the directory with the following commands.